cyberowners/cybertruck-wraps/README.md

 To preview the wraps, you need to load them onto a USB drive:

 1. Create a folder called `Wraps` at the root level of the USB drive.
 2. Place your wrap images inside the `Wraps` folder.
+Wrap images must have no spaces, underscores or other special characters.
 3. Ensure that the USB drive is formatted as one of the following:
     + exFAT
     + FAT 32 (for Windows)